KourpidisParis/.NET-CORE-API-NOP-INTEGRATION/README.md

 - **.NET 9** — for building the console application.
 - **Dapper** — lightweight ORM for fast database access.
-- **AutoMapper** — for efficient and clean object-to-object mapping.
 - **NopCommerce** — target platform database (products and categories).
 - **Dependency Injection (DI)** — for clean architecture and loose coupling.
 - **HttpClient** — for API communication.